aseldawy/CS167/Labs/Lab3/CS167-Lab3.md

 1. Stop the namenode and all data nodes.
 2. Delete the directory `~/hadoop` on *the namenode and all datanodes*. `rm -rf ~/hadoop`.
-3. Reformat HDFS using the command `hdfs namenode -format`.
+3. Reformat HDFS using the command `hdfs namenode -format` only on the namenode.
 4. Start the namenode using the command `hdfs namenode`.
 5. Start the datanode using the command `hdfs datanode`.